netzzz/playwright-login-page-pom/README.md

 * Page Object Model (POM) usage for cleaner and reusable selectors/actions.
 * Data-Driven Testing: Centralized data access via LoginPageData.
 * Clear Validation: Use of explicit error types improves test clarity and maintainability.
+* Unit Tests: Ensure that utility functions behave as intended and produce correct results.

 ### Instructions to Execute the Tests Locally
 1) Clone this repository